 The principal victim of the U.N. high will of course be those human rights that the United States is best equipped to champion.
 As also whatever it is you call a human-rights commission that has just elected as members Algeria and Sudan.

 Human rights in the United Nations, whether in the General Assembly or in Geneva, are an aspect of routine political interests.
 It should be more than that because human rights are the great evolving insight of world history.
 It is a revolutionary development that China should care to be thought concerned about human rights.
-When in 1973 the Soviet Union ratified the U.N.'s Universal Declaration of Human rights, which was then 25 years old, the big news wasn't that human rights in Russia would get better -- they didn't -- but that the leadership thought it correct to
+When in 1973 the Soviet Union ratified the U.N.'s Universal Declaration of Human rights, which was then 25 years old, the big news wasn't that human rights in Russia would get better -- they didn't -- but that the leadership thought it correct to approve human rights.
+Some time later, perestroika and glasnost were born; and not too long after, the Berlin Wall fell.

 We are at liberty to wonder at parliamentary fumbling by our State Department, and we can let off a little steam by some worldly toasts at diplomatic conferences concerned with, or intended to be concerned with, human rights.
 But no action by the government is merited that takes us beyond our periodic and melancholy reminders that, in our world, different priorities assert themselves, and sometimes King Spite prevails over human rights.